smythp/intro-command-line/sections/challenges.md

 ### Windows

+In this final challenge, we're going to write a real program in bash that can be used like any command on the command line.

 Since Git Bash doesn't come with a `sudo` command that allows us to perform actions on folders that require special permissions, we'll need to approach this final challenge a little differently.

 First, we'll need to open our text editor, VS Code, with special administrator permissions.
 Press the Windows button on your keyboard or click the start menu and type `Visual Studio Code` into the search box.
 Do not click or hit Enter to open VS Code.
 Instead, right click on the VS Code icon and select the `Run as Administrator` option from the dropdown menu.
 If you are prompted to allow the program to be run with administrator privileges, select `Yes`.